Undergraduate study - 2024 entry

 The enhanced research skills you will develop on a four-year programme, particularly in your honours years, are a valuable asset if you wish to continue studying at postgraduate level.

-Our taught MSc programmes typically include:
+Our portfolio of taught MSc programmes typically includes:

 • Global Environment, Politics and Society